 4. Look beyond familiar niches for encouragement and inspiration.

-Following the campaign on social media reminds me that a diverse population of children, teens, young and new adults who read will likely become grown-ups who read.
+Following the campaign on social media reminds me that a diverse population of children, teens, and young and new adults who read will probably become grown-ups who read.

 Making that connection expanded my debate about the politics of pleasure into deeper issues of the intersection of ethnicity, gender, and social class with traditions of institutionalized exclusion.

 5. Live life fully.

-The act of creating makes a person an artist; writing makes a writer.
+Creating makes a person an artist; writing makes a writer.

 They also offer opportunities for discoveries that inform an artist’s sensibilities to engage others with countless variations in details and perspectives.

-It enriches life and strengthens the tapestry of the universe whether you get paid for it, or not, in fame, money or awards.
+It enriches life and strengthens the tapestry of the universe whether you get paid for it, in fame, money, or awards.